-Hi everyone in this article I’m explaining about
+Hi everyone in this article I’m explaining about troubleshooting in windows.

 When you have problems with your network and/or Internet connection, don’t hesitate to use the troubleshooting wizards bundled with Windows 7 and Windows 8.
 They are easy to use and they can help you identify what’s wrong and how to fix your problems.
 In this tutorial I will show how to start these network and Internet troubleshooting wizards and how to work with them in order to fix problems.